 Please remember that you do not need a signed I-20 or DS-2019 to leave the U.S. — you only need it to re-enter.
-The government is temporarily allowing electronic I-20s.
+The government now permits I-20s with electronic signatures.
 To obtain an I-20 with a travel signature, please go ISSO Portal https://isso-portal.towson.edu.

 The rules for DS-2019s has not changed.
 You will need an original DS-2019 with signature to return.
 Please submit a request to have a reprinted DS-2019 with a travel signature.

 I am currently outside of the U.S. Will I be able to enter the U.S.?

 Please check the Centers for Disease Control (CDC) website for restrictions on the entry of certain travelers into the U.S.

 What are the current restrictions on traveling and returning to the U.S.?

 Many countries may still have travel restrictions in place.
 If you choose to travel outside the U.S., you may be unable to return as soon as you would like (see I am currently outside of the U.S., will I be able to enter the U.S.? question) and/or may be subject to COVID testing and/or quarantine requirements upon your return.

 Additionally, if you need to renew your visa while at home, U.S. embassies and consulates visa services are still delayed.
 Check the website of the particular embassy or consulate for the most up to date information about visa appointment availability.